ilianafaka/hugo/content/en/about/index.md

         <strong>OUR MISSION</strong>
     </div>
     <h4>
         Our mission is simple to empower individuals with the knowledge and tools they need to excel in the ever-evolving field of software development.
-We are committed to providing high-quality education, encourage creativity, and building a strong sense of community.
+We are committed to providing high-quality education, encouraging creativity, and building a strong sense of community.
     </h4>
 </div>